PageRank Optimization by Edge Selection: PageRank Optimization with Constraints

-\begin{theorem} The decision version of the \textsc{Max-PageRank Problem under Exclusive Constraints} is NP-complete. \end{theorem} \begin{proof} The problem is in NP because given a solution (viz., a set of activated fragile links), it is easy to {\em verify} in polynomial time, e.g, by a matrix inversion, cf.\ equation (\ref{PR-inv}), whether the corresponding PageRank is larger or equal than $p$.
+\begin{proof}{} The problem is in NP because given a solution (viz., a configuration), it is easy to {\em verify} in polynomial time, e.g., via a simple matrix inversion, cf.\ equation (\ref{PR-inv}), whether the corresponding PageRank is larger or equal to $p$.

 We now reduce the $3$SAT problem, whose NP-completeness is well known \cite{Garey1990}, to this problem.
 In an instance of the $3$SAT problem, we are given a Boolean formula containing $m$ disjunctive {\em clauses} of three {\em literals} that can be a variable or its negation, and one is asked whether there is a truth assignment to the variables so that the formula (or equivalently: each clause) is satisfied.
 Suppose now we are given an instance of $3$SAT.
-We are going to construct an instance of the Max-PageRank Problem under exclusive constraints that solve this particular instance of $3$SAT.
+We will construct an instance of the Max-PageRank problem under exclusive constraints that solves this particular instance of $3$SAT.

 We construct a graph having $m+2$ nodes in the following way: we first put a node $s$ and a node $t.$ Figure it as a source node and a sink node respectively.
 Each clause in the given $3$SAT instance can be written as $y_{j,1}\vee y_{j,2} \vee y_{j,3},$ $1\leq j \leq m,$ where $y_{j,l}$ is a variable or its negation.
 For each such clause, we add a node $v_j$ between $s$ and $t,$ we put an edge from $v_j$ to itself (a self-loop), we put an edge from $s$ to $v_j,$ and we put three edges between $v_j$ and $t,$ labeled respectively with $y_{j,1},y_{j,2},$ and $y_{j,3}.$ We finally add an edge from $t$ to $s$.
-We now define the set of exclusive constrains, $\mathcal{C}$, which concludes the reduction.
-For all pair $(y_{j,l},y_{j',l'})$ such that $y_{j,l}=\bar y_{j',l'}$ (i.e., $y_{j,l}$ is a variable and $\bar y_{j',l'}$ is its negation, or conversely), we forbid the corresponding pair of edges.
-Also, for all pair of edges $(y_{j,l},y_{j,l'})$ corresponding to a same clause node, we forbid the corresponding pair.
-This reduction is suitable, since our graph and the set $\mathcal{C}$ have a size which is {\em polynomial} in the size of the $3$SAT instance.
+We now define the set of exclusive constraints, $\mathcal{C}$, which concludes the reduction.
+For all pairs $(y_{j,l},y_{j',l'})$ such that $y_{j,l}=\bar y_{j',l'}$ (i.e., $y_{j,l}$ is a variable and $\bar y_{j',l'}$ is its negation, or conversely), we forbid the corresponding pair of edges.
+Also, for all pairs of edges $(y_{j,l},y_{j,l'})$ corresponding to a same clause node, we forbid the corresponding pair.
+This reduction is suitable, since the sizes of the graph and $\mathcal{C}$ are {\em polynomial} in the size of the $3$SAT instance.